 In our region:

-Nearly half of seniors (45.6%) are limited by the challenges of one or more disabilities.
+Nearly half of seniors (45.6%) have one or more disabilities.

 More than one third (36%) of Kindergarteners require academic interventions to catch up with peers, a percentage considered high risk compared to other civil parishes.